[AWS] Quickly create auto-scaling using AWS CLI!

 "--user-data" option to specify user data in launch configuration

-When launching an EC2 instance with auto-scaling, it is common to use user data for initial configuration.
+When launching EC2 instances with autoscaling, it's common to use user data for initial setup.

-User data is registered when creating the launch configuration, so if there are any changes to this, the launch configuration will need to be recreated.
-Considering the number of times you'll need to try to make sure it works as expected, it may be better to automate the process.
+Since user data is registered when creating the launch configuration, any changes to this data require recreating the launch configuration.
+Considering the need to recreate the launch configuration multiple times to test whether it works as expected, it seems better to automate this process.

 When registering user data in a launch configuration from the AWS CLI, in addition to the basic format above, you must specify a file using the "--user-data" option